 Creating and curating unique content for your website all on your own is very time-consuming and difficult.
-The amount of new content required on a daily basis for high traffic websites means you’ll most likely need to hire content writers to help pick up the slack so you aren’t working nonstop.
+Even if you are one of the best content writers, the amount of new content required on a daily basis for high traffic websites means you’ll most likely need to hire the best content writers to help pick up the slack so you aren’t working nonstop.
 Now, locating a quality affordable content writer can be difficult, so what should you look out for?

-What to Look for in a Content Writer
+What to Look for in the Best Content Writer

 You only have so long to catch readers’ attention, so you need a content writer that is engaging right from the start.
 Readers who don’t feel engaged won’t read past the first few lines.
 In fact, 50% of readers won’t read the entire article.
 So, what are the key points to look out for: